 Sign #2 - Problems With Decision-making

-Take any mental health-related short courses online and you’ll find out that emotional distress can also manifest in difficulty making decisions.
-This could relate to the confusion, memory problems, anxiety, judgement or simply not caring about the outcome - all of which potentially point towards the need for counselling.
+Take any mental health-related short courses online, and you’ll find out that emotional distress can also manifest in difficulty making decisions.
+This could relate to confusion, memory problems, anxiety, judgement or simply not caring about the outcome - all of which potentially point towards the need for counselling.

 Sign #3 - Withdrawing Socially

 As counselling courses show us, precisely the same considerations need to be made with the elderly as with everyone else.
 We all need a certain amount of social interaction, which doesn’t really change as we age.
 So, if the person you’re caring for withdraws socially, it could represent the early stages of a mental or emotional problem they may need help with.